MaxLi1994/pvp-prototype/README.md

 ### Algorithm API

 Any algorithm to be integrated into the pipeline framework needs to do only one thing: expose the entry of the algorithm following certain rules.
-We’ve designed two classes for transmitting data and passing parameters: `data_bucket` and `para_bucket`.
+We’ve designed two classes for transmitting data and passing parameters: `DataBucket` and `Params`.
 With these two classes, we are able to design a universal shape of interface for algorithms to expose:
 ```
-extern "C" DataBucket& func(DataBucket &, ParaBucket &)
+extern "C" DataBucket& func(DataBucket &, Params &)
 ```

 Here are two sample algorithms: